Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 The traditional 3-inch exit hose that most RVers use must be rinsed after use.

 There also might be grooves that 'bits' can get stuck in and need to be rinsed out.
-Not so with a garden hose.
+Not so with a garden-type hose.

 A macerator grinds everything up.
 So particle size of the sewage is smaller.

-Also, since you can connect a rinse hose to the macerator and rinse out the entire hose, there's no extra step of rinsing your hose after you disconnect it from your RV and the dump.
+Also, since you can connect a rinse hose to the macerator and rinse out the entire hose, there's no extra step of rinsing your hose after disconnecting it.

 5. Less Odor